-Your tax code is used by your employer or pension provider to work out how much tax to take from your pay or pension.
+Your tax code is used by your employer or pension provider to work out how much Income Tax to take from your pay or pension.

 The code is worked out by HM Revenue and Customs (HMRC), who sends it to your employer or pension provider.

 Your tax code will be made up of:

 - numbers - these refer to how much income you can have before you pay tax

 - usually one letter - it refers to your situation and how it affects your tax-free Personal Allowance